 I have trained my birds to make certain alarm calls if they see a cat or a dog.
 They do seem to be able to distinguish between when they should see one or not, so they tend to only make those alarm calls if the cat or dog is around when it is not supposed to be.
 I’ve done this using standard “talk on cue” techniques but the cue is the appearance of the actual dog or cat rather than a cue from me.

-I have absolutely no doubt whatsoever that cats, dogs and birds can be the best of friends.
+I have absolutely no doubt whatsoever that cats, dogs and birds can coexist as a family unit.
 I only have to listen to my macaw’s off-key attempts at opera with my cattle dogs high-pitched simultaneous howling if I want to understand that they’re company for each other.
 My birds call the cats and dogs frequently and they will throw food to/at them when they have the chance.
-Similarly I’ve seen my cats and dogs chase other neighbourhood animals away from my birds.
-They guard their friends.
+Similarly I’ve seen my cats and dogs chase other neighborhood animals away from my birds.
+They guard their flock/pack mates.